MicrosoftDocs/azure-media-services/media-services/latest/transform-jobs-concept.md

 ## Encoding samples

-See the extensive list of coding [Samples](samples-overview.md?amspage=transform-jobs-concept) for an encoding.
+See the extensive list of [Encoding Samples](samples-encoding-reference.md) for an encoding.

 [!INCLUDE [media-services-community](includes/media-services-community.md)]